 You must be 6 years or older.

 You should provide a Genuine Temporary Entrant (GTE) statement.
-This means that you should be convinced that you only intend to travel to Australia for studies and would return to your home country at the end of the course or after a few years of experience.
+This means that you have to prove you only intend to travel to Australia for studies and would return to your home country at the end of the course or after a few years of experience.

 Prepare a Confirmation of Enrolment (CoE) at a full-time course registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).